maoosi/prisma-appsync/docs/essentials/getting-started.md

 ### Local server

-To run the local server shipped with Prisma-AppSync, simply run the below command:
+To run the local server shipped with Prisma-AppSync, just run the below command:

 ```bash
 yarn run dev